Divergence radii and the strong converse exponent of classical-quantum channel coding with constant compositions: Introduction

-After this, it is natural to ask which of the two quantities presented in \eqref{cap1} and \eqref{cap2} has an operational interpretation, and for what divergence.
-Note that the standard channel coding problem does not yield an answer to this question, essentially due to \eqref{capacity equality}, so to settle this problem, one needs to consider a refinement of the channel coding problem where the input distribution $P$ appears on the operational side.
+The expression in \eqref{noconstraint sc} provides an operational interpretation for the sandwiched R\'enyi $\alpha$-capacities with $\alpha>1$, and singles them out as the operationally relevant quantifiers of the information transmission capacity of classical-quantum channels, from among various other quantities (e.g., R\'enyi capacities corresponding to other notions of quantum R\'enyi divergences \cite{MO-cqconv}).
+It is natural to ask whether the mutual information and the weighted divergence radius can be given similar operational interpretations in the context of channel coding.
+Note that the standard channel coding problem does not yield an answer to this question, because after optimization over the input distribution, the mutual information and the weighted radius give the same capacity, as expressed in \eqref{capacity equality}.
+Therefore, to settle this problem, one needs to consider a refinement of the channel coding problem where the input distribution $P$ appears on the operational side.
 This can be achieved by considering constant composition coding, where the codewords are required to have the same empirical distribution for each message, and these empirical distributions are required to converge to a fixed distribution $P$ on $\X$ as the number of channel uses goes to infinity.
-It was shown in \cite{Csiszar} that in this setting
+It was shown by Csisz\'ar in \cite{Csiszar} that in this setting

 for any classical channel $W$ and input distribution $P$, where $\mathrm{sc}(W,R,P)$ is the strong converse exponent for coding rate $R$, and $\chi_{\alpha}(W,P)=\chi_{D_{\alpha}}(W,P)$.
+Here, $D_{\alpha}$ is the classical R\'enyi $\alpha$-divergence \cite{Renyi}.
 This shows that, maybe somewhat surprisingly, it is not the perhaps more intuitive-looking concept of mutual information \eqref{cap1} but the geometric quantity \eqref{cap2} that correctly captures the information transmission capacity of a classical channel.